LAGGOUNE-Walid/pulsetracker/README.md

-Here’s a **more detailed, production-ready `README.md`** extracted and enriched from your `pulsetracker` repo, real-world tutorials, and geofencing integrations.

----

 # PulseTracker

-A powerful real-time location tracking SaaS platform designed for developers.
+Real-time location tracking SaaS platform designed for developers.
 Hosts a fast, protocol-agnostic backend and scalable infrastructure—built with Laravel, Swoole, Redis, and MariaDB.

 Rectifies vendor lock-in by enabling clients to integrate via TCP, UDP, WebSocket, HTTP, or Redis Pub/Sub without relying on proprietary SDKs ([dev.to][1], [github.com][2]).